s-glass/reading-notes/301/class05.md

 # 301 class 05 notes

-**Why this matters**: This information matters because it details some good planning information and techniques via the content in 'thinking in react', and it gives us some context and vocabulary to situate many of the functions we have recently learned as 'highter-order functions.'
+**Why this matters**: This information matters because it details some good planning information and techniques via the content in 'thinking in react', and it gives us some context and vocabulary to situate many of the functions we have recently learned as 'higher-order functions.'

 ------------------------------------